 Surface Protection With Carnauba Wax Last Longer

-Sorry, Carnauba is acidic so it will attack what ever is underneath.
+Sorry, Carnauba is acidic so it will attack whatever is underneath.
 It is also porous which means it will get oxidation going too.
-Just as a bonus it will probably increase pitting on road vehicle as well.
+Just as a bonus, it will probably increase pitting on-road vehicles as well.
 This is because by putting a soft surface over your wheels, tanks or whatever – you are helping to guide the missiles in.

-Carnauba is great for show vehicles that are subject to regular re-polishing, and useful for protecting from road salt in northern climates, otherwise leave it off.
+Carnauba is great for show vehicles that are subject to regular re-polishing, and useful for protection from road salt in northern climates, otherwise, leave it off.

 Antiques Should Never Be Polished

 Not true, an old piece does not necessarily have to be dull and dirty.